DanielYam75-eng/yoakal_all_projects/README.md

 This approach ensures adaptability, empirical validation, and stability over time.

 🔹 Most models are generic, designed for wide applicability.

 🔹 For specific topics with advanced methodologies, the module integrates external specialized models via APIs from other internal forecasting packages.

+🔹 this model is getting its data from the bucket

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------